btoll/onf-gpg-wrapper/spec/jcrypt_suite.md

 	 it -> 'should stream the enciphered file contents'

 ###(describe) '#encryptDataToFile'
-	 it -> 'should create a new file' it -> 'should write enciphered text to existing file'
+	 it -> 'should be able to create a new file' it -> 'should be able to write enciphered text to an existing file'

 ###(describe) '#encryptToFile'
 	 it -> 'should write to file'